-The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires the plan administrator to make estimates and assumptions that affect the amounts reported in the financial statements and notes thereto.
+The preparation of the financial statements in conformity with U.S. generally accepted accounting principles ("GAAP") requires the plan administrator to make estimates and assumptions that affect the amounts reported in the financial statements and notes thereto.
 Actual results could differ from those estimates.